Skip to main content

 If you did run through the previous tutorial, it is a good start to make sure you have deleted those application and deployment specifications.

-All the code and artifacts used in the example are available in our public gitlab repository.
+All the code and artifacts used in the example are available in our public GitLab repository.

 Check the status of the sites